Learning with ICT

 - using advances in high speed broadband and communications technologies as well as social networking for a trusted ICT investment

-Using a Bring Your Own Technology (BYOT) program for students in Years 5 to 12 from 2016, flexible and learner-centred approaches to learning allow teaching staff to integrate quality teaching practices with information and communications technologies (ICTs) in engaging, contemporary and real world contexts.
-Support staff participate in an innovative and highly reliable ICT business framework for support systems with equitable access to professional learning recognition services.
+Using a Bring Your Own Technology (BYOT) program for students in Years 9-12 from 2020, flexible and learner-centred approaches to learning allow teaching staff to integrate quality teaching practices with information and communications technologies (ICTs) in engaging, contemporary and real-world contexts.

 Please note: BYOT is also known as BYOD (Bring Your Own Device)

-As part of The Hutchins School Strategic Plan, the Bring Your Own Technology (BYOT) program is supporting our blended learning curriculum model in Years 5–12 in 2016.
-There are minimum and recommended specifications for student devices being authenticated on the School’s computer network for internet and printing services.
+As part of The Hutchins School Strategic Plan, the Bring Your Own Technology (BYOT) program is supporting our blended learning curriculum model in Years 9–12 in 2021.

 The part that online learning plays in our students’ lives to create, communicate and collaborate is explicitly addressed in teaching and learning at The Hutchins School.
 Students are shown how to manage and connect their own wireless-enabled devices securely to work on the School’s wireless network.
 Students have a generous monthly allocation of colour and black and white printing in the School’s libraries.